probcomp/Gen.jl/docs/src/getting_started.md

 Because inference programs are regular Julia code, users can use whatever visualization or plotting libraries from the Julia ecosystem that they want.
 However, we have paired Gen with the [GenViz](https://github.com/probcomp/GenViz) package, which is specialized for visualizing the output and operation of inference algorithms written in Gen.

-An example demonstrating the use of GenViz for this Quick Start linear regression problem is available in the [gen-examples](https://github.com/probcomp/gen-examples) repository.
+An example demonstrating the use of GenViz for this example linear regression problem is available in the [gen-quickstart](https://github.com/probcomp/gen-quickstart) repository.
 The code there is mostly the same as above, with a few small changes to incorporate an animated visualization of the inference process:

 1. It starts a visualization server and initializes a visualization before performing inference:
 ```julia